Magesh-sam/E-Assignment/README.md

 EMAIL_HOST_PASSWORD = 'Enter your mail password'
 ```

-- Allow low secure app in your gmail (Not secured way and Not recommended)
+- Allow low secure app in your gmail (Not the secured way and Not recommended)

 ## Screenshots